 U.S. immigration law allows F-1 students to work on-campus and off-campus with work authorization.
 There are specific rules for each employment type that all students must know.
 Failure to follow these rules will result in the termination of your F-1 status.

-Per the U.S. government regulations, international students with F-1 visa are eligible to work on-campus while maintaining their F-1 visa status at Michigan State University (MSU).
-On-campus employment must not exceed 20 hours a week while school is in session.
+Per the U.S. federal government regulations, international students with F-1 visa are eligible to work on-campus while maintaining their F-1 visa status at MSU.
+The definition for on-campus employment is in 8 CFR 214.2(9)(i).

-A school is considered in-session during the fall/spring semesters AND during the student’s first or final semester.
-MSU is considered in session starting the week in which classes begin as listed on the MSU academic calendar.
-MSU’s work week begins on Sunday and ends on Saturday of each week.
+While school is in session (fall/spring, first or final semester): Maximum 20 hours per week.
+MSU is considered in session starting the week in which classes begin as listed on the MSU Academic Calendar.

-Students and employers must review the MSU academic calendar and MSU Payroll Schedule to determine the periods in which F-1 students become eligible to work more than 20 hours per week.
+Students and employers must review the MSU Academic calendar and MSU Payroll Schedule to determine the periods in which F-1 students become eligible to work more than 20 hours per week.

 Optional Practical Training (OPT) is temporary practical training authorization that is directly related to the F-1 student’s major of study as listed on the student’s I-20.
 OPT employment authorization is granted for 12 months typically after completion of degree requirements.
 OPT is authorized by the U.S. Citizenship and Immigration Services (USCIS).